What are you looking for?

 Highlight responsibility: show the person or function responsible for particular activities by using distinct colors.

-Highlight departments: colors are excellent for differentiating the activities of individual departments.
+Highlight departments: coloring flowchart shapes makes it easy to differentiate the activities of individual departments.

-Background coloring: as an alternative to tinting individual shapes to highlight groups, you could use distinct background colors.
+Background coloring: as an alternative to tinting individual shapes, you could highlight groups by coloring distinct background sections of your flowchart.

 ISO 9001 Flowchart Software